 What Comes Next

-You are now tracking conversions.
-But how does Google attribute those conversions across multiple touchpoints?
-The attribution model you choose directly affects which keywords and campaigns get credit and therefore get Smart Bidding's attention.
+With tracking in place, the next question is how Google attributes those conversions across multiple touchpoints.
+Your attribution model directly affects which keywords and campaigns get credit — and therefore where Smart Bidding sends your budget.

-Next in this series: Attribution Models Demystified: Last-Click vs Data-Driven for Service Businesses explains the two remaining attribution models and when each one works.
+Next up: Attribution Models Demystified: Last-Click vs Data-Driven for Service Businesses breaks down the two remaining models and when each one makes sense.

 The Conversion Tracking Stack in 5 Layers